nikosthermo/ecommerce-automation-framework/README.md

 # WebDriverIO E-commerce Test Automation Framework

 ## Overview
-This project is a test automation framework using WebDriverIO designed specifically for the e-commerce website at https://www.saucedemo.com/.
+This project is a JavaScript test automation framework using WebDriverIO designed specifically for the e-commerce website at https://www.saucedemo.com/.
 It includes automated tests for various functionalities like authentication, product page validation, cart operations, checkout process, and navigation through the burger menu.

 ## Prerequisites
 Before setting up the project, ensure you have the following installed: